 Likewise, EzyAccounts Australia’s (a franchisee modelled firm) Colin and Oliver Hunt tell us that signing up with FUTRLI has had a positive commercial impact:

 “Aside from churn, which means FUTRLI has more than paid for itself, we’ve increased the average fee income per client.”

 Growth has been impacted generally for businesses and practices because of political and societal changes, which include increased regulation, increased public scrutiny, Brexit, the US elections, and technological challenges.

 The trend of organisations making strategic acquisitions to strengthen capabilities (such as employing more technologically knowledgeable professionals) and streamlining their management teams still continues.

 Staff need upskilling

-The urgent need to upskill staff has come out as a big takeaway from the League Table Analysis.
-As advisory is on the up, skillsets need to broaden.
+There’s an urgent need to upskill staff because, as advisory is on the up, skillsets need to broaden.

-Fresh talent is also needed, as the report calls for existing accounting professionals to ensure the industry is presented as attractive.
+Fresh talent is also needed, as existing accounting professionals need to ensure the industry is presented as attractive.
 They list the key ways to make sure that younger generations, or career changers are considering the industry for their work,

 But why is this so important?